 Of course, with encouragement like that, Malone writes himself off.
 (Oh, okay, fine, Lorelei spikes his drink and I find that a really gross and creepy addition to the story that I’d rather forget, so let’s not mention it again.)
 The girls find the incriminating film in his pants (not a euphemism) and Lorelei takes it straight to Piggy, bragging about her cleverness and discretion.
 He offers her a thank-you gift, and she asks for Lady Beekman’s diamond tiara.
 I actually like this version of that particular sub-plot better than the book; it’s sacrilegious, I know, but it’s a lot less convoluted than Lorelei convincing him to buy her one and Lady Beekman chasing her across the world to steal it.

-When the ship arrives in France, Lorelei and Dorothy hit the shops hard.
+When the ship arrives in France, Lorelei and Dorothy head off on a shopping spree.
 It’s all going swimmingly for them, until they’re abruptly ejected from their hotel and Esmond’s cheque bounces.
 It turns out that Malone had a recording device planted in the room, in case his Peeping Tom routine didn’t work out, and he’s shared his findings with Papa Esmond.
 Lorelei’s engagement has been unceremoniously called off.
-Esmond shows up to confront her about her indiscretion, and she shuts him down with her now-iconic performance of Diamonds Are A Girl’s Best Friend, making it abundantly clear to him that women are sensible to chase the security that money brings and forget about love.
+Esmond shows up to confront her about her indiscretion, and she shuts him down with her now-iconic performance of Diamonds Are A Girl’s Best Friend, making it abundantly clear to him that women are sensible to chase the security that money brings instead of looking for love.